Arijeet10/Movie-Browser/README.md

   -Designed the frontend using material-ui components

+  -Created pagination of the list of movies using button

   -Developed a responsive design and user friendly UI

- Challenge pending:

-  -create infinite scrolling and paginating the list of movies page

  If there is extra time given then I would like to solve the pending challenge and also try testing the app.